ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

       Domain and policy domain applicable to the message in question.

     n:
-    : The DMARC policy record is published for a PSD, but it is not the Organizational Domain for itself and its subdomain.
+    : The DMARC policy record is published for a domain that is not a PSD, but it is the Organizational Domain for itself and its subdomains.
 There is no need to put psd=n in a DMARC record, except in the very unusual case of a parent PSD publishing a DMARC record without the requisite psd=y tag.

     u:
     : The default indicates that the DMARC policy record is published for a domain that is not a PSD.
-Use the mechanism described in (#organizational-domain-discovery) for determining the Organizational Domain.
+Use the mechanism described in (#dns-tree-walk) for determining the Organizational Domain.
 There is no need to explicitly publish psd=u in a DMARC record.

 rua:
 :  Addresses to which aggregate feedback reports are to be sent (comma-separated plain-text list of DMARC URIs; **OPTIONAL**).
-If present, the Domain Owner is requesting Mail Receivers to send aggregate feedback reports about results of authentication checks performed on mail using the domain for which the DMARC policy record is published.
+If present, the Domain Owner is requesting Mail Receivers to send aggregate feedback reports about results of validation checks performed on mail using the domain for which the DMARC policy record is published.
    [@!I-D.ietf-dmarc-aggregate-reporting] discusses considerations that apply when the domain name of a URI differs from that of the domain advertising the policy.
 See